therceman/notify-app/README.md

 # Symfony 5.4 Notify App

-Application for sending notifications using queue.
+API Service for sending notifications using RabbitMQ with Swagger API Documentation (NelmioApiDocBundle) built on Symfony 5.4

 ## Requirements